kleeloy/osticket-prereqs/README.md

 <img src="https://github.com/kleeloy/osticket-prereqs/blob/main/Diagrams/ISS%20complete%20(Lab%203).png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-World Wide Web Services -> Application Development Features -> [X] CGI.
+After I created my Azure Virtual Machine Windows 10, 4 vCPUs and named it 'osticket-vm'.
+I Logged into the VM with Remote Desktop.
+Within the VM (osticket-vm), I downloaded the osTicket-Installation-Files.zip and unzip it onto my desktop.
+I am going to use the files in this folder to install osTicket and some of the dependencies.
+I went ahead and Installed / Enabled IIS in Windows WITH CGI (World Wide Web Services -> Application Development Features -> [X] CGI.)
 Checked by checking the local host, 127.0.0.1 to loot back.
 </p>
 <br />